Speech Pathology and Audiology, B.S. Program (120 units)

 Academic Coach/Tutor (for persons with disabilities) • Applied Behavior Analysis (ABA) Therapist • Audiologists • Clinical Consultant • Research Assistant • School Audiometrist • Speech-Language Pathologists (SLPs) • Speech-Language Pathology Assistant (SLPA) • Therapy Aide

 The department operates the Norma S. and Ray R. Rees Speech, Language and Hearing Clinic (named for Cal State East Bay President Emeritus Dr. Norma Rees), an on-campus facility that provides clinical services to persons seeking intervention for disorders and differences of speech, language, hearing, cognition, and swallowing.
 Undergraduate students enrolled in the program are able to observe, receive didactic and clinically relevant training, and do research in this fully-equipped facility.
-The program maintains a fully equipped speech and hearing sciences laboratory, an Augmentative and Alternative Communication laboratory, and an Early Social Communication Research Clinic for students who wish to pursue research interests.
+The program maintains a fully equipped speech and hearing sciences laboratory and an Augmentative and Alternative Communication laboratory.
 The award-winning Aphasia Treatment Program and the Conversation Club (for adults with autism) are special programs of our on-campus clinic.
+More recently, the clinic has expanded community collaborative training opportunities, including a satellite clinic at a non-public school and an online early intervention parent-coaching program.

 The Bachelor of Science degree major in Speech Pathology provides students with a background in theoretical and clinical areas fundamental to the understanding and management of communicative disorders and differences, and serves as the pre-professional training necessary for admission to graduate studies in Speech-Language Pathology and/or Audiology.